Cycling74/rnbo.oscquery.runner/README.md

 ipconfig                           # expect "Autoconfiguration IPv4 Address"
 ```

-`.local` names resolve natively on Windows 10 and later.
-On older versions either install
+`.local` names resolve natively on Windows 10 and later — no Bonjour install needed.
+Note that
+name resolution generally prefers IPv6, so `ping <hostname>.local` will usually answer from the
+`fe80::` address even though the `169.254.x.x` one is present and working.
+On older Windows
-Apple's Bonjour or connect by `169.254.x.x` address.
+versions either install Apple's Bonjour or connect by address.

 **Linux** — with NetworkManager, the same settings as the runner: